taraniselsu/TacFuelBalancer/Readme.txt

 ===== Settings =====
-* Maximum Fuel Flow Rate - controls how quickly fuel is transfered around.
+* Maximum Fuel Flow Rate - controls how quickly fuel is transferred around.
 This limits each action to only transfer up to the selected amount.
 * Fuel Warning Level - warns (yellow) when a resource drops below this percentage of capacity.
 * Fuel Warning Level - warns (red) when a resource drops below this percentage of capacity.